Meditation and Dharma teaching

 About me

-In addition to being a meditation and dharma teacher I am also a junior researcher in philosophy at the University of Helsinki.
-My academic studies have concerned especially the philosophy of consciousness.
-I have written a concise academic exploration of panpsychism as a contemporary theory of consciousness, Panpsychism and the Combination Problem, published in 2021 by Creative Fire Press.
+As part of my academic work I have written a concise analytical exploration of panpsychism as a contemporary theory of consciousness, Panpsychism and the Combination Problem, published in 2021 by Creative Fire Press.
 My most recent academic work concerns contemporary formulations of idealist metaphysics - that is, views under which mind or mentality is seen as the most fundamental ground of reality.

 "In knowing fully the thorough voidness of this and that, of then and now, of there and here, this heart opens in joy, in awe and release.
 Free itself, it knows the essential freedom in everything."